Singular Twist Waves in Chromonic Liquid Crystals: Energetics of Chromonics

-The degeneracy of the ground double twist in \eqref{eq:double_twist} arises from the achiral nature of the molecular aggregates that constitute these materials, which is reflected in the lack of chirality of their condensed phases.

-The elastic stored energy must equally penalize both ground chiral variants.
-Our minimalist proposal to achieve this goal was to add a \emph{quartic twist} term to the Oseen-Frank stored-energy density,
+The degeneracy of the ground double twist in \eqref{eq:double_twist} arises from the achiral nature of the molecular aggregates that constitute these materials, which is reflected in the lack of chirality of their condensed phases; the elastic stored energy must equally penalize both ground chiral variants in \eqref{eq:double_twist}.} For the Oseen-Frank theory to accommodate such a ground state, inequality \eqref{eq:Ericksen_inequalities_2} must be replaced by $K_{24}\geqq K_{22}\geqq0$, but this comes at the price of making $\WOF$ unbounded below \cite{paparini:stability}.
+Our minimalist proposal to overcome this difficulty was to add a \emph{quartic twist} term to the Oseen-Frank stored-energy density,

 where $a$ is a \emph{characteristic length}. $\WQT$ is bounded below whenever

 If these inequalities hold, as we shall assume here, then $\WQT$ is minimum at the degenerate double twist \eqref{eq:double_twist} characterized by